asavinov/prosto/docs/text/quick_start.md

 Each table has some structure which is defined by its *attributes*.
 Table data is defined by the tuples it consists of and each tuple is a combination of some attribute values.

 There exist many different ways to populate a table with tuples (attribute values).
 One of the simplest one is a table `populate` operation.
-It relies on a *user-defined function* which is supposed to "know" how to populate this table by returning a `pandas` data frame with the data:
+It relies on a *user-defined function* which is supposed to "know" how to populate this table by returning a `pandas` data frame with the data.

+Below we define a table with three attributes which will be populated by the specified user-defined function:

 ```python
 sales_data = {